 So we see that our relationship with God is based on Jesus Christ.
-This is the agreement or covenant that God has made with us.
-He promises to count us as righteous because of his Son.
+This is the covenant promise that God has made with us.
+He counts us as righteous because of his Son.
 The law cannot change us, but Christ can.
 The law condemns us to death, but Christ promises us life.
 The law cannot rescue us from the slavery of sin, but Christ does.
 Christ gives us freedom, but it isn’t freedom to please ourselves—it is freedom to serve him.

 Faith causes us to be willing to follow our Lord and Savior in whatever he tells us to do.
 We see clear commands to love one another, to trust in Jesus Christ, to preach the gospel, to work for unity in the faith, to meet together as a church, to build one another up in the faith, to do good works of service, to lead pure and moral lives, to live peaceably and to forgive those who wrong us.

 These new covenant commands are demanding.
 They absorb all our time.
 All our days are dedicated to serving Jesus Christ.
 We need to be busy doing his work, and it’s not the broad and easy path.
-It’s a difficult task, a challenging task, a task that few are willing to do.
+It’s a difficult task, a challenging task, a task that not everyone is willing to do.

 Our faith cannot save us—God accepts us based not on the quality of our faith, but on the faith and faithfulness of his Son, Jesus Christ.
 Our faith will never measure up to what it “should” be—but we are saved not by how much faith we have, but simply by trusting that Christ has enough faith for all of us.